greenhouselab/motorbrainstim2026/README.md

 We look forward to having you join us!

-Ian Greenhouse & Thomas Knoesche
+Ian Greenhouse & Thomas Knösche